telerik/ajax-docs/sharepoint/troubleshooting/web-part-designer.md

 ![](images/sharepoint-troubleshooting-4-403forbidden.png)

 * Make sure that **Forms Authentication** is disabled on application level.
-The IIS setings in this case should look like the following:
+The IIS settings in this case should look like the following:

 ![](images/sharepoint-troubleshooting-1-anonymous-authentication.png)

-* Disable **ClaimsBasedAuthentication** as shown in the code snippet below.
+* Disable **ClaimsBasedAuthentication** as shown in the code snippet below in PowerShell.
     ````PowerShell
 $webApp = Get-SPWebApplication "http://webapplicationurl"
 $webApp.UseClaimsAuthentication = 0;